lasere77/tws/README.md

-to get galaxium nugget you just have to put galaxium ores in an oven

-you can find all these items/blocks in the creative tab dedicated to tws
+to get galaxium nugget you just have to put galaxium ores in an oven you can find all these items/blocks in the creative tab dedicated to tws

+install:
+    it is recommended to download the .jar if you haven't downloaded the .jar but the code you will have to then open a terminal in the folder and run the command "./gradlew build" wait, and once finished the mod will be located in "TWS\build\ libs"

 Available on Minecraft version 1.7.10